-On March 29, 2017, the United Kingdom invoked Article 50 of the Lisbon Treaty and officially notified the European Union of its decision to withdraw from the European Union (known as "Brexit").
-This commenced a formal two-year process of negotiations regarding the terms of the withdrawal and the framework of the future relationship between the United Kingdom and the European Union.
-On October 17, 2019, following negotiations between the United Kingdom and European Union, a revised withdrawal agreement was agreed on negotiators level, which was subsequently ratified by the U.K. government and the EU Commission.
-Under the terms of the ratified European Union-United Kingdom Article 50 withdrawal agreement (the "Article 50 Withdrawal Agreement"), a transition period has now commenced which will last until December 31, 2020.
-During this period, most European Union rules and regulations will continue to apply to and in the United Kingdom and negotiations in relation to a free trade agreement will be ongoing.
-Under the Article 50 Withdrawal Agreement, the transition period may, before July 1, 2020, be extended once by up to two years.
-However, the U.K. legislation ratifying the Article 50 Withdrawal Agreement (the European Union (Withdrawal) Act 2018 as amended by the European Union (Withdrawal Agreement) Act 2020 (as so amended, the "EUWA")) contains a prohibition on a Minister of the Crown agreeing any extension to the transition period.
-While this does not entirely remove the prospect that the transition period will be extended (as the U.K. Parliament could pass legislation that would override the effect of the prohibition in the EUWA), the likelihood of a further extension is reduced.
-During the transition period, the United Kingdom and the European Union may not reach agreement on the future relationship between them, or may reach a significantly narrower agreement than that envisaged by the political declaration of the European Commission and the U.K. government.
+On March 29, 2017, the United Kingdom invoked Article 50 of the Treaty on European Union and officially notified the European Union of its decision to withdraw from the European Union (known as "Brexit").
+This commenced a formal process of negotiations regarding the terms of the withdrawal and the framework of the future relationship between the United Kingdom and the European Union.
+On October 17, 2019, following negotiations between the United Kingdom and European Union, a revised withdrawal agreement was agreed, which was subsequently ratified by the U.K. government and the European Commission.
+Under the terms of the ratified withdrawal agreement (the "Article 50 Withdrawal Agreement"), a transition period commenced on January, 31, 2020, which lasted until December 31, 2020.
+During this period, most European Union rules and regulations continued to apply to and in the United Kingdom and negotiations in relation to a free trade agreement were ongoing.
+On December 24, 2020, an agreement in principle was reached in relation to the European Union-United Kingdom Trade and Cooperation Agreement (the "Trade and Cooperation Agreement") to govern future relations between the European Union and the United Kingdom following the end of the transition period on December 31, 2020.
+The Trade and Cooperation Agreement was signed on December 30, 2020.
+The Trade and Cooperation Agreement has provisional application until the European Union and United Kingdom complete their ratification procedures.
+The consent of the European Parliament is required before the Council of the European Union can ratify the Trade and Cooperation Agreement.
+At the request of the European Union, the provisional application has been extended from February 28, 2021 to April 30, 2021 to allow time for legal-linguistic revision.
+The Trade and Cooperation Agreement does not, however, create a detailed framework to govern the cross-border provision of regulated financial services from the United Kingdom into the European Union and from the European Union into the United Kingdom.